 I Can't Watch!
 TOO SCARY!!!

-Many teenagers have hidden reasons for why they don’t want to go take their driver’s license test, but sometimes it really has nothing to do with depression or low self-esteem or anxiety or trauma or us or anything.
+Many teenagers have hidden reasons for why they don’t want to go take their driver’s license test.
+But sometimes it really has nothing to do with depression or low self-esteem or anxiety or trauma or their parents or anything.